 An 11-year-old girl has experienced dyspnea for the past 2 weeks.
 Her temperature is 37.3°C, pulse 85/minute, respiratory rate 30/minute, and blood pressure 110/60 mm Hg.
 On physical examination, her lung fields are clear to auscultation.
 Her heart rate is regular and no murmurs or gallops are heard.
 A chest radiograph shows prominent hilar lymphadenopathy along with a 1 cm peripheral right middle lobe nodule.
 No infiltrates are present.
 A sputum gram stain shows normal flora and routine bacterial culture reveals no pathogens.
 Which of the following conditions is she most likely to have?

 E Goodpasture syndrome

-On the 11th postoperative day following a radical prostatectomy for adenocarcinoma of the prostate, a 70-year-old man is recovering uneventfully.
+On the 11th postoperative day following a radical prostatectomy for adenocarcinoma, a 70-year-old man is recovering uneventfully.
 He then ambulates to the bathroom, but upon returning to his bed he suddenly becomes extremely dyspneic and diaphoretic, with chest pain, palpitations, and a feeling of panic.
-Which of the following post-operative complications has he most likely developed?
+Which of the following post-operative pulmonary complications has he most likely developed?

 A Pulmonary edema